 - share your results

-Now, have fun and remember, and this is important – we do want to hear from you!
+Now, have fun and remember, and this is important, we want to hear from you.
 We’ll post your experiences if you want us to.
-And we especially want to hear if this worked for you…

-Check with your Doctor before starting an exercise routine to see if the exercise routine is right for you.
+Above all check with your Doctor before beginning an exercise routine.
+Your Doctor will let you know if the routine you choose is right for you.

 Source: Exercise Workout Incentive